UST-QuAntiL/QuantME-UseCases/README.md

 docker-compose up -d
 ```

+Please wait until all three services are up and running.

 In case you have not installed Docker or Docker-Compose, please refer to the following websites:
 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker-Compose](https://docs.docker.com/compose/)